 Knowledge workers are more likely to use telecommuting than other workers.

 Dealing with numbers and information lends itself to remote working.
-Knowledge workers already have the technology skills and hardware needed to run a remote office and are self-motivated enough to make telecommuting work.
+Knowledge workersalready have the skills and hardware needed to run a remote office.
+They are self-motivated enough to make telecommuting work.

 Yet high-tech employees in Australia and New Zealand are less likely to work remotely than those in other countries.

 This has nothing to do with the ease of getting to the office.
-The highest concentrations of information elite are in Sydney, Melbourne, Auckland and Wellington.
+The highest concentrations of information elite in the region live in Sydney, Melbourne, Auckland and Wellington.

 All these cities suffer traffic congestion.
 Workers in Sydney’s outer suburbs face a 90-minute or longer journey twice daily.
 The rush-hour drive from Paraparaumu to Wellington would test the patience of a saint.